All Episodes

 They don't want to lose their self-impression.

-But if you wanted to be a person who did not uh uh experience that, the things that I recommend are that you embarrass yourself as much as possible, intentionally, like doing things you know you're not good at, uh, try some social things that you know are gonna go poorly.
+But if you wanted to be a person who did not experience that, the things that I recommend are that you embarrass yourself as much as possible intentionally, like doing things you know you're not good at.

-Or you can't ask somebody on a date, they're probably not gonna say yes.
+Ask somebody on a date, they're probably not going to say yes.

 Because you can get used to anything.